 Reading Reduces Stress

-What happens if you read everyday is also that you say goodbye to stress and anxiety.
+What happens if you read every day is also that you say goodbye to stress and anxiety.
 In an increasingly competitive world where students are battling a wide range of pressures and where anxiety and depression have taken root, an important benefit of reading is that it has the power to transport you to another world.
 That you can vicariously live the life of different characters and take a break from your daily routine can act as a big stress buster.

 To Sum Up